ollyswanson/pnmsg/readme.md

 # Pnmsg

 This is a really basic command line tool for appending messages to PNG files.
-It's a suggested project for those learning Rust (which I started with a couple of weeks ago).
+It's a suggested project for those learning Rust (which I started with just over a week ago).

 You can encode a message with
 ```